Kora flitted from barbarian to barbarian, giving each one a firm hug. “My brothers! It is good to see you!”

-State-of-the-art choppers slowed to a hover, leveling optics-responsive weaponry at the barbarian troop.
-Robo-commandos leapt from their doors—no fast-ropes—and clunked down in single-kneed crouches.
+The state-of-the-art aircraft slowed to a hover, leveling optics-responsive weaponry at the outlaw barbarians.
+Robo-commandos leapt from the chopper skids and clunked down in single-kneed crouches.
 As they rose, they reached behind them and unclipped rifles from their spinal mounts.

 Wodec regarded them with narrowed eyes.
 “They are naught but machines, yes?”

-Kora unsheathed her birth weapon (it had magically morphed from a one-sided saber into a fat-bladed greatsword).
+Kora unsheathed her birth weapon, which morphed from a single-edged saber into a fat-bladed greatsword.
 “Aye.
 Clockwork daemons, born from the equivalent of a corporate anus.
 Spare the humans in the metal carts—they are this world’s version of our borderland peacekeepers.
 Police folk.”

 “Police,” Krul’Dar rumbled.
 His fingers tightened around his axe.
 “The term ‘Peacekeeper’ lands fairer on my ears.”

-Wodec turned his head slightly to the side so he could address the troop from over his shoulder.
+Wodec addressed the troop from over his shoulder.
 “Show these machines no mercy; they are born from this world’s equivalent of a sullied asshole!
 Spare the humans, for they are misguided puppets!”

 The mage was answered by a unified roar: “AYE!”